canonical/microceph/docs/tutorial/get-started.rst

 Next steps
 ----------

 You have deployed a healthy Ceph cluster on a single-node and enabled RGW on it.
-Even better, you have consumed the storage in that cluster by creating a bucket and storing an object in it.
+Even better, you have utilized the storage in that cluster by creating a bucket and storing an image object in it.
 Curious to see what else you can do with MicroCeph?

 See our :doc:`how-to guides <../how-to/index>`, packed with instructions to help you achieve specific goals with MicroCeph.